Blackduck Lake - Fishing & Hunting

 For Northwoods folks, fall means hunting season!
 As the leaves peak at the end of September, hunters are getting ready for the hunting opener.
 Grouse, duck, goose, deer & bear are all popular targets.

 In the Blackduck area local woods were very wet, concentrating the birds for easy hunting.
-The Blackduck and Bemidji area has an abundance on public land for hunting, from several state forest to Chippewa National forest (660,000 acres) to tax forfeited state and county land, and included ATV and non ATV trails and backwoods.
+The Blackduck and Bemidji area has an abundance on public land for hunting, from several state forests to Chippewa National forest (660,000 acres) to tax forfeited state and county land, and included ATV and non ATV trails and backwoods.